captDaylight/photon/README.md

 # Photon

 The application is written with Next.js and Apollo client.
-I used a serverless route as a graphql gateway between the backend with GraphQL Yoga at `.
+I used a serverless route as a graphql gateway between the backend with GraphQL Yoga.
 Types for the queries, mutations, schema, and resolvers are generated and provide typesafe code throughout the frontend.

 ## Running the code